andreaslordos/Olympia/README.md

 Meet Olympia.
 She's an open-source, modular personal assistant.
 While Olympia boasts many built-in features, anyone can easily add their own features in, quite effortlessly.

+# Installation

+### Note: this has only been tested on Windows

+1. Download the repository as a zip file

+2. Navigate to the Olympia-master file in cmd/Terminal

+3. run: pip install -r requirements.txt

+4. run: python setup.py

+5. Navigate to the Olympia-master/code file

+6. run: python main.py

+7. Enjoy!

 ## Features

 ### Currently, the personal assistant can do the following: